November 2015 to autumn 2016

 - Sensing through impairments – 10 May, IBI, London

-- Multisensory neighbourhood walk through Peckham – 2 July, book now!
+- Multisensory neighbourhood walk through Peckham – 2 July

 The seminars will disseminate research findings and bring together researchers and practitioners to discuss the implications for current methods of urban place-making.